News and Updates

-The Energy Literacy Framework is now available in Spanish!
-Check out Conocimiento de Energía.
+- The Energy Literacy Framework is also available in Spanish: Conocimiento de Energía.

 What is Energy Literacy?

 Energy Literacy is an understanding of the nature and role of energy in the world and daily lives accompanied by the ability to apply this understanding to answer questions and solve problems.